raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-Sprites as large as the Stage can sit in the 3D scene as the foreground (the very front layer).
-The scene will then appear **through** this sprite just like looking through the bars of a cage, a window, binoculars or a mask.
+A sprite the size of the Stage can sit at the front of your 3D scene.
+The action will then appear **through** this sprite just like looking through the bars of a cage, a window, binoculars or a mask.

 --- no-print ---